 This website will focus on general information about rainwater harvesting systems, rainwater system advantages and disadvantages, and helpful links and references.

 Rainwater Harvesting Basic Components

-- Gutters and downspouts - also known as distribution systems that channel the water from the catchment area to a holding container such as a barrel, cistern, planted area, etc.
+- Gutters and downspouts - also known as distribution systems.
+They channel water from the catchment .area to a holding container such as a barrel, cistern or planted area

 - Leaf screens - a screen that removes or catches debris.

 - Storage tanks - In general, the storage tank is the most expensive component of a rainwater harvesting system.
 There are numerous types and styles of storage tanks available.
-Storage can be above-ground or underground.
-Storage containers can be made from galvanized steel, wood, concrete, clay, plastic, fiberglass, polyethylene, masonry, etc. Examples of above-ground storage include; cisterns, barrels, tanks, garbage cans, above ground swimming pools, etc. Storage tank prices vary based on different variables such as size, material and complexity.
+Storage can be aboveground or underground.
+Storage containers can be made from galvanized steel, wood, concrete, clay, plastic, fiberglass, polyethylene, masonry and more.
+Examples of aboveground storage include cisterns, barrels, tanks, garbage cans, aboveground swimming pools and more.
+Storage tank prices vary based on variables such as size, material and complexity.
 To inhibit the growth of algae, storage tanks should be opaque and preferably placed away from direct sunlight.
-The tanks should also be placed close to the areas of use and supply line to reduce the distance over which the water is delivered.
-Also consider placing the storage at an elevated area to take advantage of gravity flow.
+The tanks should also be placed close to the area of use and supply line to reduce the distance over which the water is delivered.
+Also consider placing the storage on an elevated area to take advantage of gravity flow.
 The tank should always be placed on a stable and level area to prevent it from leaning and possibly collapsing.